jgorman/stimulus-datatables/README.md

 // The controller will call: window.jQuery(table).DataTable(config)
 require('datatables.net')

+// These examples use bootstrap4 and the scroller plugin.
+// See https://datatables.net/download for more options.
+require('datatables.net-bs4')
+require('datatables.net-scroller-bs4')

 // Stimulus setup.
 import { Application } from 'stimulus'
 import { definitionsFromContext } from 'stimulus/webpack-helpers'